ssidhu1994/Active-Directory-Home-Lab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-In this Lab, we are going to walk through how to create an active directory home lab environment using Oracle Virtual Box.
-Configuring and running this lab will help develop our understanding of how active directory and windows networking works.
+In this lab, we are going to walk through how to create an active directory home lab environment using Oracle Virtual Box.
+Configuring and running this lab will help develop our understanding of how active directory and Windows networking work.
 <br />

 <h2>Lab Overview</h2>

-1. <b>Download and install Oracle Virtual Box</b>
+1. <b>Download and install Oracle VirtualBox.</b>
-2. <b>Download Windows 10 and Windows Server 2019 ISO files</b>
+2. <b>Download the Windows 10 and Windows Server 2019 ISO files.</b>
-3. <b>Create a virtual machine for Domain Controller and host active directory</b>
+3. <b>Create a virtual machine for the domain controller and host an active directory.</b>
-4. <b>Equip virtual machine with two network adapters(NICS)</b>
+4. <b>Equip a virtual machine with two network adapters (NICS).</b>
-5. <b>Install Windows Server 2019 on Domain Controller, assign IP addresses</b>
+5. <b>Install Windows Server 2019 on the domain controller and assign IP addresses.</b>
-6. <b>Name server, establish Active Directory, and create dedicated domain admin account</b>
+6. <b>Name the server, establish Active Directory, and create a dedicated domain admin account.</b>
-7. <b>Configure NAT and Routing for internet access</b>
+7. <b>Configure NAT and routing for internet access.</b>
-8. <b>Set up DHCP to assign IP addresses to Windows 10 machine</b>
+8. <b>Set up DHCP to assign IP addresses to a Windows 10 machine.</b>
-9. <b>Create another virtual machine which will host Windows 10, Create local user and connect to private network</b>
+9. <b>Create another virtual machine that will host Windows 10.
+Create a local user and connect to a private network.</b>
-10. <b>Bonus: Run PowerShell script to create 1,000 users in Active Directory and how to create/edit/remove users manually</b>
+10. <b>Bonus: Run a PowerShell script to create 1,000 users in Active Directory and learn how to create, edit, and remove users manually.</b>

 <h2>Languages and Utilities Used</h2>